maggar/adx_hacs/readme.md

 After completiing the flow, Home Assistant is sending data to Azure Data Explorer.

-> Home Assistant is buffering for defualt 5 seconds before sending, and Batching Policy in Azure Data Explorer will futher batch up for default
+> Home Assistant is buffering for default 5 seconds before sending, and Batching Policy in Azure Data Explorer will futher batch up for default

 ## Filters